Left Continue shopping

 When it comes to the honey itself, there is no such thing as “medicinal or medical grade” honey.
 All real manuka honey from New Zealand has to meet strict testing & reporting requirements to leave the country.
 You can also find high MGO strengths in raw and sterilized honey options.

-Sterilizing does kill the raw benefits, affecting the honey’s ability to provide nutrients like amino acids, vitamins & minerals, which speeds healing.
+Sterilizing does kill the raw benefits, affecting the honey’s ability to provide nutrients like amino acids, vitamins & minerals, which speed healing.
 However, it does not affect the MGO content, which is one of the reasons manuka honey is used in hospital settings vs. other honey types.

 Since manuka has a potent antibacterial effect, why does it need to be sterilized?
 If you ask, we don’t think it does.
 Numerous clinical trials use untreated honey, and none of the participants experienced infections.
 Additionally, raw honey has been used for so long on so many people without adverse side effects.